seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 > `</>` icon at the bottom of that component's preview page.

-In the Ladle theme CSS file `.ladle/theme/search-field.css` (some version of which you will need to create to integrate each C2DS component into your app, notice that the
+In the Ladle theme CSS file `.ladle/theme/search-field.css` (some version of which you will need to create to integrate each the design system component into your app, notice that the
 `input.sizer` style rule provides an optional final argument `layers.variables.l2` to `applyThemeVars()`.

 Now take a look at the component CSS and stories files (`src/components/search-field/search-field.css` and `src/components/search-field/search-field.stories.tsx`), and notice a few things:

-1. Each element in the story examples is a C2DS component and has a corresponding CSS className style.
+1. Each element in the story examples is a design system component and has a corresponding CSS className style.
 The top-level `<SearchField/>` component corresponds to the `container` className, `<Group/>` gets `group`, etc. You can see how these are applied via React Context Providers within `search-field.tsx`.